SEARCH

 The windows were all different sizes and shapes, so I opted to line up the bottom edges and adapt with the rest.

 I framed in the windows so they would close fairly snug, hoping this will give me some control over the temperature in the greenhouse in the winter.
-The covered patio is open to the backyard (there’s just screen on the other open side), so it’s up to the greenhouse to retain daytime heat.
-We’ll see!
+The covered patio is open to the backyard (there’s just screen on the other open side), so there won’t be much insulation to keep it warm on winter nights.

 2Build Base